flicstar/OSP-editing-guide/editing-codes.md

 They are organized into four structural sections and help you edit consistently.

+When reviewing a written piece of content, use a code to support your editorial comment or suggestion.

 > Find out more about how to use these in the [Quick Start Guide](https://openstrategypartners.com/editing-codes-quick-start-guide).

 ## Process Phase A: Scope & Narrative Structure